bfitzpat/vscode-fuse/README.md

 * Show list of configured Spring Boot servers.
 Potentially reuse Spring Boot Dashboard view from https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-boot-dashboard

-Note: Would be nice if we could embed views from other activities in our activity, reusing content.
-I asked this question https://stackoverflow.com/questions/55716615/created-my-own-viewscontainer-can-i-include-views-from-other-viewscontainers and the answer is "not yet" - new issue now for VS Code upstream https://github.com/Microsoft/vscode/issues/72453 - also contributed additional comments/questions to that issue

 ## Next steps

+* What do we want the Fuse “icon” to be?
+We really don’t have one at this time (unlike the OpenShift project, etc.).
+* What else do we want to include in this collection?
+OpenShift Application Explorer from the OpenShift Activity?
+* Servers view in flight? - [VS Code Adapters](https://github.com/redhat-developer/vscode-adapters)
 * Possible - Provide an action to possibly install the Camel Extension Pack and/or test to see if it's already installed and update the label accordingly?
 * Question - What can we do with Fuse Quickstarts?
 Don't want to step on the [Project Initializer by Red Hat extension](https://marketplace.visualstudio.com/items?itemName=redhat.project-initializer) since we are working to improve that for use with Fuse/Camel examples

+Note: Would be nice if we could embed views from other activities in our activity, reusing content.
+I asked this question https://stackoverflow.com/questions/55716615/created-my-own-viewscontainer-can-i-include-views-from-other-viewscontainers and the answer is "not yet".
+Opened new issue now for VS Code upstream https://github.com/Microsoft/vscode/issues/72453 - also contributed additional comments/questions to that issue.

 ## Current screen shots